brijeshkumar-chavda/PostFlow/task.md

     - add functionality to save the image
     - add functionality to crop the image
     - add functionality to re-generate the image
+    - add generating progess-bar
 - Generate the

+how many numbers of image can be uploaded on linkedin and on instagram